Favo02/workspaces-by-open-apps/README.md

 **GNOME shell estension** to display a simple **workspace indicator** showing **icons of apps open** in it instead of classic numbers or dots.

 ## Deploy:

 Not currently available on [GNOME extensions](https://extensions.gnome.org/).

+To install execute the `./deploy.sh` script (requires sudo priviledges).

+## TODO:

+- Drag and drop support to move applications between workspaces
+- Highlight focues app in workspace with more than one app
+- Add settings to customize various settings:
+  - position to insert indicator
+  - color of active indicator
+  - show/hide workspace index text

 ## Contributions: